goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-30-backup-restore-immich-with-portainer.md

 1. Uncomment all other services in `docker-compose.yml`
 1. Pull & redeploy all immich images & containers to start immich as normal
+1. Restart nginx
-1. Open immich & check if everything working as expected
+1. Open immich & check if everything working as expected (scan library & regenerate thumbnails & transcode videos if necessary)

 Done!